≥90% of participants will know the actions to take to avoid workplace hazards.

 A major point to remember is that the better a healthcare worker takes care of their own body and protects themselves from diseases and injuries, the more patients they can help every day.
 Taking care of yourself is just as important as taking care of your patients.
 There are many ways to be injured in the healthcare workspace, and the savvy healthcare worker knows how to work with those risks while protecting their health & safety!

-Deaths during hospital fires are overwhelmingly due to inhaling the toxic products of combustion rather than direct exposure to the fire.
+Deaths during healthcare facility fires are overwhelmingly due to inhaling the toxic products of combustion rather than direct exposure to the fire.
 Another obvious fire hazard is the use of oxygen within patient areas.
 Oxygen increases the combustion of fire.
 Fires can occur in an oxygen-enriched atmosphere because of patient smoking, electrical malfunctions, and the use of flammable liquids.
 Procedures should be developed and strictly enforced to prevent fire hazards within patient areas where oxygen is used.
 When entering a new work area, look around and find fire alarms, fire extinguishers, exit signs and oxygen cut off valves.7

 One way to remember fire safety is the acronym, RACE7:

 When rescuing anyone in immediate danger, remember to stay low.
 Smoke rises to the ceiling and forms a heavy, dense cloud that slowly descends.
 This cloud is deadly because it contains toxic gases.
 Do not ever hesitate to sound the alarm with any suspicion of fire, but never yell fire.
 That will only create panic.
 Call out the facilities code for fire.
 Call the switchboard to report the fire and pull the fire alarm.
 When calling the switchboard, be sure to stay on the phone long enough to assure they got the correct information.7